Yandex’s mission is to help people discover new opportunities in their lives.

-Balance of Ecosystem
+Balance of ecosystem

-Yandex affects the internet ecosystem as much as any other player on the market.
+Yandex affects the internet ecosystem as much as any other key player on the market.
 We understand that it is our responsibility to make sure that our influence is beneficial.
 Our core value is the interests of our users.
 To serve the interests of our users, we need an open, diverse environment with a multitude of quality resources.

-Most of our revenues are derived from text-based advertising, which delivers ads based on what web users are looking for.
-Our Yandex.Direct service is the largest automated, auction-based system for the placement of text-based ads in Russia.
+Most of our revenues are derived from contextual advertising, which delivers ads for products and services based on what web users are looking for.
+Our Yandex.Direct service was the first and is the largest system for the placement of text-based ads in Russia.
 In addition to serving advertisements on our own search results pages, we run ads on thousands of third-party websites that make up our Yandex Advertising Network.

 Our company became profitable in 2002 and its revenues have been continually growing ever since.
 In May 2011 Yandex went public on the NASDAQ stock exchange, under the ticker YNDX.